romankuchin/ica0002-2025/04-troubleshooting/README.md

     ansible-playbook infra.yaml

-This should now change the uWSGI configuration file for AGAMA, and restart wthe uWSGI.
+This should now change the uWSGI configuration file for AGAMA, and restart the uWSGI.

 To verify that the file is now protected from unauthorized reading, run this command on the managed host as an unprivileged user (`ubuntu`):